Martin Lewis on LPA Planning

 21st February 2025

-Martin Lewis on LPA Planning reflects a message that has been repeated clearly by one of the UK’s most trusted financial voices.
-Martin Lewis has urged people of all ages to make a lasting power of attorney a core part of their financial planning, not something left until later life.
+Martin Lewis on LPA Planning has been urging people of all ages for years to make a lasting power of attorney a core part of their financial planning, not just something left until later life.

 That distinction matters more than many people realise.